-Judge shoots down suit that aimed to disqualify two state Supreme Court candidates; both allowed to run
+Judge shoots down lawsuit that aimed to disqualify two state Supreme Court candidates; both allowed to run

 Latest Weather Blog

-Judge shoots down suit that aimed to disqualify two state Supreme Court candidates; both allowed to run
+Judge shoots down lawsuit that aimed to disqualify two state Supreme Court candidates; both allowed to run

 BATON ROUGE — After a nearly seven-hour hearing late Tuesday, a judge ruled that two candidates in the running for a seat on the Louisiana Supreme Court could continue to run after a lawsuit challenged the pair's candidacies.